-9. Student Transportation
+9. Student Transportation (updated)

 Transportation of the District's students is provided by the Ottawa Student Transportation Authority (OSTA).
 Amounts reflected in the 2019-2020 Budget were based on information received from OSTA.
-The estimates have been updated and costs are expected to be \$29,300 more than budgeted.
-The additional costs relate to student transportation contracts.
+The estimates have been updated and costs are expected to be \$4.2 million less than budgeted.
+Approximately \$3.0 million of the savings are attributable to reduced student transportation costs that have resulted from COVID-19 service reductions.
+The balance of \$1.2 million relates to overall transportation contract savings realized for the year.